stratumn/go-indigonode/doc/extend.md

 reflection to automatically add new commands, so you don't have to worry about that part.

 Adding new services to Alice is easy.
-A sevice needs to implement at least the three methods of the `Service` interface (`ID`, `Name`, and `Desc`).
+A service needs to implement at least the three methods of the `Service` interface (`ID`, `Name`, and `Desc`).
 You can start from this template, which implements all the most commonly used
 interfaces: